WebAssembly/component-model/design/mvp/CanonicalABI.md

   def copy(self, inst, src, on_copy, on_copy_done):
     self.shared.write(inst, src, on_copy, on_copy_done)
 ```
+The `copying` field tracks whether there is an asynchronous read or write in
+progress and is maintained by the definitions of `stream.{read,write}` below.
+The `done` field tracks whether this end has been notified that the other end
+was dropped (via `CopyResult.DROPPED`) and thus no further read/write
+operations are allowed.
+Importantly, `copying` and `done` are per-*end*, not
+per-*stream* (unlike the fields of `SharedStreamImpl` shown above, which are
+per-stream and shared by both ends via their `shared` field).

 Dropping a stream end while an asynchronous read or write is in progress traps
 since the async read or write cannot be cancelled without blocking and `drop`
-(called by `stream.close-{readable,writable}`) is synchronous and non-blocking.
+(called by `stream.drop-{readable,writable}`) is synchronous and non-blocking.
 This means that client code must take care to wait for these operations to
-finish before closing.
+finish before dropping.

 The `{Readable,Writable}StreamEnd.copy` method is called polymorphically by the
 shared definition of `stream.{read,write}` below.
 While the static type of